 Full, natural-looking brows are such a sought-after look nowadays that a world where pencil-thin brows were en vogue seems like an impossibility.
-(Though we here at Team Byrdie, children of the '90s, have photographic proof of said brows… *shudder.*) Because we got a little too tweezer-happy as teens, it’s a miracle we were even able to grow back the arches we’ve come to know and love today.
-(Tonya Crooks’s Brow Enhancement Serum, $95, may have had something to do with that.)
+(Though we here at Team Byrdie, children of the '90s, have photographic proof of said brows… *shudder*).
+Because we got a little too tweezer-happy as teens, it’s a miracle we were even able to grow back the arches we’ve come to know and love today.
+(Tonya Crooks’s Second Chance Eyebrow Enhancement Serum, $95, may have had something to do with that).

 There’s no doubt that Marilyn Monroe was a trendsetter through and through.
-Along with her trademark curly blond hair and sultry red lips, the icon’s prominently arched, groomed brows influenced women of the decade to follow suit.
+Along with her trademark curly blonde hair and sultry red lips, the icon’s prominently arched, groomed brows influenced women of the decade to follow suit.
 “This era was the start of the bolder yet arched brow that were sultry and mysterious—and oh so very feminine,” says Amin.
 Peck describes the shape as much more graphic and squared, with a high pointed arch.
 She adds, “Regardless of hair color, the trend called for a darker brow, so brows were now being penciled in.”